HIPAA vs HITECH – Understanding the Difference

 The differences between HIPAA and HITECH Acts, and what this means for the physicians and hospitals that are governed by them.

 The HITECH Act was created to stimulate the implementation of electronic health records (EHR) and supporting technology in the United States.
-In a sense, it builds on the prior HIPAA act by extending the clout of healthcare information protection.
+In a sense, it builds on the prior HIPAA act by extending the clout of healthcare administrative security.
 But together, the two acts are more than just a mouthful of acronyms.
 We’ll start with the first one.

 What is HIPAA?

 HIPAA was enacted in 1996.
 The act laid the foundation for the variety of protections that govern the safety of an individual’s health information.
 HIPAA stands for Health Insurance Portability and Accountability Act.
 It was designed to prohibit healthcare professionals from unauthorized disclosure of protected health information.

-The major points of HIPAA were to protect health insurance coverage for employees and their families when they change or lose their jobs.
-HIPAA also assured the protection of personal health information (PHI).
+The major points of HIPAA compliance were to protect health insurance coverage for employees and their families when they change or lose their jobs.
+HIPAA also assured the security of personal health information (PHI).
 It upheld the integrity and confidentiality of PHI, making providers and medical groups accountable for its mishandling.

-Essentially, HIPAA is the reason carriers send out Notice of Privacy Practices.
+Essentially, HIPAA is the reason carriers send out Notice of Privacy Procedures.
 It is also why documents are put into locked drawers or stored in secured information technology networks.

 Electronic Data Interchange of PHI